nstack/stackhut/docs/getting_started/tutorial.rst

 ..
 It can then be accessed locally or in the cloud via `JSON-RPC <http://www.jsonrpc.org/>`_ transported over a HTTP(S) POST request.

-To make it easier to use local and hosted StackHut services we have built client-libraries.
+To make it easier to use local and hosted StackHut services, we have built client-libraries.
 They are described further in :ref:`using_client_libs`, and are currently available for Python and JavaScript.

-.. note:: However it's always possible to contsruct the JSON-RPC request yourself in any lanauge to consume a StackHut service - thankfully JSON-RPC is a very simple protocol, as shown in :ref:`using_json_rpc`, and this is much simpler than it sounds!
+.. note:: It's always possible to construct the JSON-RPC request yourself and send it over HTTP.
+JSON-RPC is a very simple protocol, as shown in :ref:`using_json_rpc`, and this is much simpler than it sounds!